Oppositional Defiant Disorder Factsheet (for Schools)

 What Teachers Should Know

 ODD is more common in boys than girls.
-Signs of ODD typically start by age 8, but they can begin as early as preschool.
+Signs of ODD generally develop during preschool years, and are almost always present before early teens.

 - hostility toward authority figures

 - seating closer to the teacher to avoid disrupting other students

 - breaks from classroom activities when they feel overwhelmed